onlyhavecans/chef-tahoe_lafs/README.md

 # Description

-Installs and configures `tahoe-lafs`, the Least-Authority File System and configures it to run using runit
+Installs and configures `tahoe_lafs`, the Least-Authority File System and configures it to run using runit

 # Requirements